hotsuyuki/IpynbRobotics/README.md

 # This repository is...

-This repository is Jupyter notebook implementation of https://github.com/AtsushiSakai/PythonRobotics
+Jupyter notebook implementation of https://github.com/AtsushiSakai/PythonRobotics

 # Localization